vvasuki/bhAShAntaram/tamiL/4k-divya-prabandha/02_tiruppAvai/_index.md

 Oh girl filled with happiness,
 Please wake up.
 Let us all sing and get gifts,
-From Him who has killed the horse like ogre18,
+From Him who has killed the horse like ogre[^prr18],
 By pulling apart his mouth,
-From Him who killed the wrestlers19 ,
+From Him who killed the wrestlers[^prr19] ,
 Sent to kill him,
 From the Narayana, who is first among the Gods,
 And prostrate before him..
 Please hear what we tell.
 And decide for yourself,
 And worship our Goddess Pavai

+[^prr18]: The Asura called Kesi who came in the form of horse.
+[^prr19]: Kamsa set upon Krishna two wresters known as Chanura and Mushtika to kill him and he killed them.
 </details>